 Moreover, it is important to focus on improving and optimizing the onboarding funnel.
 You can use data to update and improve product onboarding – but for this, the approach must be data-driven and customer-oriented.
 Note: product and customer onboarding go hand-in-hand.

 To achieve optimal results and outcomes, you as a business leader must ask your managers to gather and analyze product onboarding data regularly.
 This way, your managers can make changes if required.
 Simply put, this is an ongoing process.
 You can rely on different data sources such as training data, customer feedback including polls and surveys (questionnaires), as well as software analytics.

 Furthermore, both technical and customer service calls will help you comprehend the requirements, needs, and concerns of customers about your product.
-Knowing this, you can make data-driven and informed decisions.
+Also, knowing this, you can make data-driven and informed decisions.

 When we talk about the business strategy, you must know that digital transformation is not only based on employing the latest and relevant technology tools – it is also about delivering value to your customers.

 So, your product onboarding strategy must be customer-oriented.
 After all, your customers and their needs are the trigger points behind your product’s success.
-A customer-oriented strategy is an important component of your business model and product onboarding process.
+Also, a customer-oriented strategy is an important component of your business model and product onboarding process.

 No matter what area of your business you want to improve, being agile and encouraging agile approaches are the key to cusses.
-As with many customer-oriented processes, you must make onboarding programs with a focus on users.
+Further, as with many customer-oriented processes, you must make onboarding programs with a focus on users.